ronaldbosma/azure-integration-services-quickstart/README.md

 ![Infra](diagrams/aisquick-diagrams-infra.png)

+This template is designed to simplify and accelerate the deployment of Azure Integration Services for:
+- Demonstrations
+- Testing configurations
+- Quick setups for experimentation

+To minimize cost, the cheapest possible SKUs are used for each service and virtual networks, application gateways and other security measures typically implemented in production scenarios are not included.

 ## Deployment

 If you haven't installed the Azure Developer CLI (`azd`) yet, follow the instructions on [Install or update the Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd).